Calibrating redshift distributions at $z>2$ with Lyman-$\alpha$ forest cross-correlations

 In this section, we use the various mocks described in Sections~\ref{sec:simulations} \&~\ref{sec: Estimating the fluctuations} to assess the impact of noise, continuum fitting methods, and contamination of the \lyaf on the cross-correlation function, as well as on the $\delta_z$ constraints.

 Figure~\ref{fig: delta_modes} shows the results of the test.
 The left panel shows the cross-correlation measurements for various \lyaf cases.
-We fix the redshift binning and angular scales to the same as the baseline.
-The data points shown are the average of 10 mocks, while the error bars are taken from the mean Jackknife error for one sample (solid line), and the scatter between the mocks (faint line with cap).
-The raw, true continuum, and the \texttt{LyCAN} mocks show good agreement with the theory expectation with increasing error bars.
+We fix the redshift binning and angular scales to the same as the baseline. {The data points shown are the average and the scatter between the 10 mocks.} The raw, true continuum, and the \texttt{LyCAN} mocks show good agreement with the theory expectation with increasing error bars.
 The true continuum mocks yield a $30\sigma$ measurement, corresponding to the best case we could achieve given DESI-like noise.
 On the other hand, the \texttt{Picca} continuum fitting introduces significant distortion to the shape of the cross-correlation function, and the signal-to-noise (SNR) drops to $14\sigma$.
 Although the detection is still statistically significant, modeling of this case would require a more complicated model involving the distortion matrix for \texttt{Picca} to account for the lost large-scale signal.
 This highlights the importance of \lya continuum fitting for clustering redshifts.

 Finally, we show the case with contamination included in the spectrum.
 Most contamination identified in the spectra are masked, but there can still be residuals or unidentified contamination.
 We follow \cite{DESI:2025qqu} to mask BAL and DLA contamination, and to model the remaining contaminants, including metal absorption and redshift errors.
 The contaminants introduce another population of biased tracers to the \lyaf, effectively changing the \lyaf bias \citep{2012JCAP...07..028F}.
 In this case, the contaminated measurement has a $25\%$ larger overall bias compared to the fiducial bias.
 The SNR of the measurement is $22\sigma$, only slightly degraded from the baseline.